 Beginning at around 10:30 am and running for about an hour, the ceremonies at North Vancouver’s Victoria Park are typical of Remembrance Day events throughout Canada.

-At Victoria Park in years when there isn’t a global pandemic, there is an honour guard at the Cenotaph, seating for veterans and other dignitaries, the occasional bagpipe playing and lots of people.
-At the North Vancouver ceremonies there is also usually a prayer of some sort, the recitation of a poem like In Flanders Field, a military band, a bugle player and sometimes a choir.
+At Victoria Park there is an honour guard at the Cenotaph, seating for veterans and other dignitaries, the occasional bagpipe playing and lots of people.
+At the North Vancouver ceremonies there is also usually a prayer of some sort, the recitation of a poem like In Flanders Fields, a military band, a bugle player and sometimes a choir.

-During ceremonies that are open to the public, people sing O Canada, there is the traditional 2 minutes of silence at 11 o’clock, and then the presenting of wreaths at the base of the Cenotaph by veterans, local politicians and representatives of various community organizations.
+People sing O Canada, there is the traditional two minutes of silence at 11:00 am, and then the presenting of wreaths at the base of the Cenotaph by veterans, local politicians and representatives of various community organizations.

 The North Vancouver Remembrance Day event is a solemn, respectful, thought-provoking and very interesting event.
-If you’re on the North Shore on November 11th, it’s well worth checking out in normal years.
+If you’re on the North Shore on November 11th, it’s well worth checking out.

 TIP #1: Dress warmly.
 Most years the odds are pretty good that you’ll also need an umbrella.